 You might find the answer a bit surprising, but David Goggins embraces a mostly ketogenic diet.
 With a combination of intermittent fasting and healthy eating, Goggins is able to stay lean but strong.

 The Ketogenic Diet is also said to provide multiple health benefits, such as improved mental clarity, a reduction in blood sugar, and lower insulin levels.
-With a keto-based diet and intermittent fasting, David Goggins turned his body into a fat-burning machine.
+With a keto-based diet and intermittent fasting, David Goggins is ripped and has turned his body into a fat-burning machine.

 The typical practice of “restrictive dieting” is rarely sustainable, as people have a tendency to give in to their cravings.
 Intermittent fasting, on the other hand, involves restricting eating to only certain times of the day.
 This is done to accelerate the production of fat-burning ketones in the body.